DinethShanG/Simple-Login-System/README.md

 			#### If your Creadentials are different from aboves you have to change code as following.
 					*Open project from intellij idea ultimate
-					*Go to following directory using intellij project tab (src->dbconnection->DBConnect.java) and open DBConnection.java *There in Line 7 and 8 code is as follow private String user="root";
+					*Go to following directory using intellij project tab (src->dbconnection->DBConnect.java) and open DBConnection.java *There, Line 7 and 8 code is as follow private String user="root";
 							private String pass="root";
 					*you have to change is follow